surminus/surminus.com/content/blog/why-you-should-write-a-cli-tool-for-your-org.md

 focused engineer, in a technology team of around 30 people who are either Software Engineers, Technical Leads and Technical Architects.

-It's my job to ensure that everyone who is focused on Software Development (essentially all of the above), are able to achieve everything they need to, without feeling too much drag from our internal tooling.
+It is my job to ensure that engineers who are focused on Software Development (all of the above), are able to achieve everything they need to, without feeling too much drag from our internal tooling.

-A crude metaphor might be like Software Engineers being like Formula 1 drivers;
-and I have to make sure the car isn't slowing them down.
+If Software Engineers are the drivers of Formula 1 cars then I have to make sure that the car itself isn't slowing them down.

-I had dabbled with writing a command-line tool in a previous position, and when I joined my current place one of the first things I did was write a command-line tool to replace some homespun scripts used by most of the Tech Team.
+I had dabbled with writing a command-line tool in a previous position, and when I started here, one of the first things I did was write a command-line tool to replace homespun scripts used by most of the Tech Team.

-It also coincided with an interest in learning [Go](https://golang.org/), and so I used [Cobra](https://github.com/spf13/cobra) to help me get started.
+It also coincided with an interest in learning [Go](https://golang.org/), and so I used [Cobra](https://github.com/spf13/cobra) to get me started.

 ## Replacing homespun scripts

-It's not unusual to find developers using a variety of homespun scripts to interact with environments.
-For example, we had one script that listed the servers in our environment; another script which started an SSH session to one of these servers; and finally, another script which started a Rails or MySQL console on one of these servers.
+It's not unusual to find developers using multiple homespun scripts to interact with environments.
+For example, we had one script that listed the servers in our environment; another script which started an SSH session to one of these servers; and finally, a script which started a Rails or MySQL console on one of these servers.

 Each of these scripts had a slightly different name, and they existed in the